neelguha/legal-ml-datasets/README.md

 - [The Cambridge Law Corpus](https://www.cst.cam.ac.uk/research/srg/projects/law): A dataset consisting of raw text and metadata for 250,000+ court cases from the UK, dating back to the 16th century.
 Additional expert annotations are provided for a sample of 638 cases.

-## Benchmarks which combine multiple types of tasks
+## Benchmarks combining multiple types of tasks
 - [LexGlue](https://huggingface.co/datasets/lex_glue): a GLUE inspired set of legal tasks
 - [LegalBench](https://github.com/HazyResearch/legalbench): a large language model benchmark for legal reasoning